-Leica M9 versus Panasonic TZ100
+Leica M9 vs Panasonic TZ100

-The Leica M9 and the Panasonic Lumix DMC-TZ100 (labelled Panasonic ZS100 in some countries) are two digital cameras that were revealed to the public, respectively, in September 2009 and January 2016.
-The M9 is a rangefinder-style mirrorless camera, while the TZ100 is a fixed lens compact.
+The Leica M9 and the Panasonic Lumix DMC-TZ100 (labelled Panasonic ZS100 in some countries) are two digital cameras that were officially introduced, respectively, in September 2009 and January 2016.
+The M9 is a rangefinder-focusing mirrorless camera, while the TZ100 is a fixed lens compact.
 The cameras are based on a full frame (M9) and an one-inch (TZ100) sensor.
-The Leica has a resolution of 18.1 megapixel, whereas the Panasonic provides 20 MP.
+The Leica has a resolution of 18.1 megapixels, whereas the Panasonic provides 20 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Panasonic TZ100 is considerably smaller (35 percent) than the Leica M9.
 In this context, it is worth noting that neither the M9 nor the TZ100 are weather-sealed.

 The above size and weight comparisons are to some extent incomplete and possibly misleading, as the TZ100 has a lens built in, whereas the M9 is an interchangeable lens camera that requires a separate lens.
 Attaching the latter will add extra weight and bulk to the setup.
 You can compare the optics available for the M9 and their specifications in the Leica M Lens Catalog.